PGComai/PyBer_Analysis/README.md

 ## Overview

 The CEO of our new employer, the ride-sharing platform PyBer, V. Isualize, tasked us with analyzing and visualizing rideshare data from Jan to May of 2019.
 To achieve this, we used our Python skills with pandas, matplotlib, and numpy.
 We analyzed data which described PyBer statistics such as ride fare, number of drivers, and the driver city.
-The data were grouped into three categories of city; urban, suburban, and rural.
+The data were grouped into three categories of city: urban, suburban, and rural.
 Our analysis found several differences between PyBer rides according to their city type.

 ## Results